miguelfermin/acme/README.md

 In order to use the system, a user most have an account.
 The system should allow users to create accounts that contain their personal and contact information: `first Name`, `last Name`, `phone`, `email`, `street`, `city`, `state`, `zip code`, and `country`.
 As well as login credentials: `username` and `password`

 ### Billing
 Store customers' billing information which will be use to purshase Plans, pay recurring fees, and pay deductibles during a claim.
+Also, provide information about the next bill date, perhaps a billing history

 ### Claims
 The claims system should work as follows: